-5 Singapore GP Tips No One Talks About
+5 Singapore GP Tips Nobody Talks About for 2019

-The Formula 1 in my home city is just three days away!
+The Formula 1 race in my home city is just around the corner!
 Tickets collected, ear plugs packed, you’ve read the suggestions on the Singapore GP web page and you’re ready for the weather.
 What could go wrong?

 Having attended all the Singapore GP‘s held thus far, I’d like to offer my favourite tips to those race fans who are looking to maximise their enjoyment of the race and minimise the frustration (and one for those who want to avoid the event entirely).
 Do comment if you’d like my advice on other matters related to attending the race!

 The circuit is lined on both sides with catch fences that keep flying debris away from spectators, but it also makes shooting good photographs difficult.
 Fans who are seated high enough in the grandstands needn’t worry.
 For the rest of us, there are spots around the track, though, where the fences overlap, leaving a clear gap to aim the lens at.
 Take a little time to find them.
 I cannot guarantee they’ll be in the same places every year or that the organisers won’t cover them with a tarp!
-Try the areas between Turns 4 and 5, 14 and 15, 19 and 20, and 22 and 23.
+One spot I like is between turns 4 and 5.
+There is a gap in the barriers on the left through which the marshals can access the track.
+You’ll see sparks fly there when the cars are heavy or on a fast lap.

-Another option is bringing a 300mm lens (the maximum size allowed for spectators) and a teleconverter for a DSLR camera.
+Another option is bringing a camera with a 300-mm lens or longer.
 It will be a pain to lug around and hold up, but the depth of field available makes the fences barely visible in the photographs.
-I’m just a cheapskate who sticks to an advanced compact camera, so I’ll have to live with those lines in my pictures, but I make the best of it by
+An alternative is to use a teleconverter.
+I’m just a cheapskate who sticks to an advanced compact camera, so I’ll have to live with those lines in my pictures, but I make the best of it by:

-- tuning my settings manually to get the right balance of brightness and shutter speed (for the evening sessions, I would recommend an ISO setting between 250 to 400 and a shutter speed no slower than 1/125 seconds), and
+- tuning my settings manually to get the right balance of brightness and shutter speed, and

 - panning as the car zips past.

 The food and drink options around the circuit are quite plentiful and a big improvement over the first couple of races.
+In 2019, they’re even adding places to top up your water bottles, so you don’t have to buy soft drinks or beer to hydrate!
 However, there is far more variety in the malls surrounding the circuits, namely Marina Square, Millenia Walk and Suntec City.

 Furthermore, some of the merchants and restaurants at Marina Bay Sands and Marina Square offer discounts and deals to patrons who show their race passes.
-Click on the links to view the offers.
 They suffer every year when the roads are closed for a week, so I’m inclined to support them with my custom.

 True, the malls are not as convenient as the trackside stalls and one needs to go through the bag check again upon returning to the circuit.
 However, I think the trade-off is worthwhile enough for me to do this every season.
 Besides the additional options, they are quieter than usual since the rest of Singapore avoids the area like the plague during the race weekend, and they offer air-conditioned relief from the sweltering heat!

-Check out this post if you’re looking for some inexpensive meals after the track sessions.
+Check out this post if you’re looking for some inexpensive meals after the track action.

 It pays to plan one’s movements before arriving at the circuit in order to minimise the time spent in a human traffic jam.
 A map of the circuit park is essential for newcomers and even seasoned fans will find changes to the plan this year.
 These are the ones to watch out for: